eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/ilo-rest.rst

    HPE iLO Hosts/Services discovered configuration file is existing:/usr/local/nagios/etc/ilo/ilo.cfg Do you wish to replace it?(y/n) (Blank is y):

-.. note:: If there is an existing iLO plugin configuration, the new configuration will be merged with the
-	  old one.

-With regard to the current question: If you answer YES, the configuration will be merged without generating a backup.
-If you answer NO then the script will save a backup in the folder :bash:`/usr/local/nagios/etc/ilo/.backup/`, and will override the configuration file.
+With regard to the current question: If you answer NO, then the script will save a backup in the folder :bash:`/usr/local/nagios/etc/ilo/.backup/`, and will override the configuration file.

 .. code-block:: text